 1. Reclining Pose

-The semi inversion helps to draw the blood flow to the brain and heart, bringing soothing effects to the nervous system.
+The semi-inversion helps to draw blood flow to the brain and heart, bringing soothing effects to the nervous system.
 The back is completely rested on the floor so no effort needs to be exerted in this pose

 2. Childs Pose

 The forward fold helps to quiet the mind, bringing out attention inward.
-The forehead rests on the floor, allowing the vegus nerve to be activated which relaxes the parasympathetic nervous system.
+The forehead rests on the floor, allowing the vagus nerve to be activated which relaxes the parasympathetic nervous system.

 3. Nari Shodhana

-Breathing through alternative nostrils helps to balance our energy, usually if we are feeling restless the right nostril dominates as this is linked to yang energy, consciously redirecting the breath to the left side help the body and mind to soften.
+Breathing through alternative nostrils helps to balance our energy, usually, if we are feeling restless the right nostril dominates as this is linked to yang energy, consciously redirecting the breath to the left side helps the body and mind to soften.

-We have helped our clients overcome insomnia and restlessness, if you are experiencing symptoms of poor sleep feel free to contact us on info@inspire-yoga.com, sleep is crucial for our bodies, to re-set our immunity, organ functioning as it is a time for repair, it is also a time for the mind to be calm so that when we are awake we feel fresh and receptive.
+We have helped our clients overcome insomnia and restlessness, if you are experiencing symptoms of poor sleep feel free to contact us at info@inspire-yoga.com, sleep is crucial for our bodies, to re-set our immunity, organ functioning as it is a time for repair, it is also a time for the mind to be calm so that when we are awake we feel fresh and receptive.
+Make yoga for sleep work for you.